See images of the luxury helicopter that arrived in Viracopos inside the Beluga 'whale' plane | Campinas and Region

 ACH160 helicopter is removed from inside the Beluga plane, in Viracopos — Photo: Osvaldo Furiatto/Personal Archive

-The cargo plane arrived in Viracopos around 1:50 pm on Monday and should leave the city on Wednesday morning, informed the airport’s managing concessionaire.
+The cargo plane arrived in Viracopos around 1:50 pm on Monday and should leave the city on the morning of this Wednesday (27), informed the airport concessionaire.

-In detail: see 6 facts about the US$ 16 million helicopter that arrived in Brazil
+- ‘Aeroplane at the end of the world’: meet the aircraft that brought the US secretary to Brasilia

 The official Airbus website shows that the aircraft is one of the most luxurious and modern on the market.
 Among the information released to the public are capacity, as well as interior photos.

-Note: (CORRECTION: The g1 erred in informing that the ACH 160 helicopter delivered on Monday (25) in Viracopos belongs to the Line Lounge line.
-According to Airbus, it is an earlier version of the same model.
-The information was corrected at 9:50 pm on Wednesday, July 26.)